ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 ## Authenticated Discovery {#authenticated}

+If the Unencrypted Resolver's IP address is in a public range, it is considered a global reference identity, and is subject to cryptographic authentication.

-In order to be considered an authenticated Designated Resolver, the TLS certificate presented by the Encrypted Resolver MUST contain both the domain name (from the SVCB answer) and the IP address of the designating Unencrypted Resolver within the SubjectAlternativeName certificate field.
-The client MUST check the SubjectAlternativeName field for both the Unencrypted Resolver's IP address and the advertised name of the Designated Resolver.
+In order to be considered an authenticated Designated Resolver, the TLS certificate presented by the Encrypted Resolver MUST contain the IP address of the designating Unencrypted
+Resolver within the SubjectAlternativeName certificate field.
+The client MUST check the SubjectAlternativeName field for the Unencrypted Resolver's IP address.
 If the certificate can be validated, the client SHOULD use the discovered Designated Resolver for any cases in which it would have otherwise used the Unencrypted Resolver.
-If the Designated Resolver has a different IP address than the Unencrypted Resolver and the TLS certificate does not cover the Unencrypted Resolver address, the client MUST NOT use the discovered Encrypted Resolver.
+Otherwise, the client MUST NOT use the discovered Encrypted Resolver.
 Additionally, the client SHOULD suppress any further queries for Designated Resolvers using this Unencrypted Resolver for the length of time indicated by the SVCB record's Time to Live (TTL).

-If the Designated Resolver and the Unencrypted Resolver share an IP address, clients MAY choose to opportunistically use the Encrypted Resolver even without this certificate check ({{opportunistic}}).

 ## Opportunistic Discovery {#opportunistic}

-There are situations where authenticated discovery of encrypted DNS configuration over unencrypted DNS is not possible.
-This includes Unencrypted Resolvers on non-public IP addresses whose identity cannot be confirmed using TLS certificates.
+If the Unencrypted Resolver's IP address is in a private range, it is considered a local reference identity that cannot be confirmed using TLS certificates.
+Instead, the ability to respond to queries confirms control of the address.
+The client MUST repeat the discovery process at least every 5 minutes (e.g. by limiting the SVCB response TTL) to confirm that the result is still valid, and MUST stop using any Encrypted Resolver that is no longer designated.

 Opportunistic Privacy is defined for DoT in Section 4.1 of {{!RFC7858}} as a mode in which clients do not validate the name of the resolver presented in the certificate.
-A client MAY use information from the SVCB record for "dns://resolver.arpa" with this "opportunistic" approach (not validating the names presented in the SubjectAlternativeName field of the certificate) as long as the IP address of the Encrypted Resolver does not differ from the IP address of the Unencrypted Resolver, and that IP address is a private address (such as those defined in {{!RFC1918}}).
+A client MAY use information from the SVCB record for "dns://resolver.arpa" with this "opportunistic" approach (not validating the names presented in the SubjectAlternativeName field of the certificate) as long as the IP address of the Encrypted Resolver is also a private address (such as those defined in {{!RFC1918}}).
 This approach can be used for DoT or DoH.

-If the IP addresses of the Encrypted and Unencrypted Resolvers are not the same, or the shared IP address is not a private IP address, the client MUST NOT use the Encrypted Resolver opportunistically.
+In order to refer the user to an Encrypted Resolver with a public IP address, the Unencrypted Resolver MUST return a CNAME that aliases `_dns.resolver.arpa` to `_dns.$HOSTNAME`.
+If the client receives such a CNAME, it MAY proceed with name-based discovery for `$HOSTNAME` ({{encrypted}}), subject to the above TTL limit.
+Clients MUST NOT connect to an Encrypted Resolver on a public IP address without TLS authentication.

+Resolvers that support authenticated discovery ({{authenticated}}) can also support opportunistic discovery via local forwarders by publishing such a CNAME record and placing their SVCB records at `_dns.$HOSTNAME`.
+Local forwarders that wish to prevent this kind of discovery SHOULD intercept queries to `_dns.resolver.arpa`.

 # Discovery Using Resolver Names {#encrypted}